SoK: Rowhammer on Commodity Operating Systems

 \section{Abstract}

-Rowhammer has drawn much attention from both academia and industry in the last few years as rowhammer exploitation poses severe consequences to system security.
-Since the first comprehensive study of rowhammer in 2014, a number of rowhammer attacks have been demonstrated against {ubiquitous} dynamic random access memory (DRAM)-based commodity systems to cause denial-of-service, gain privilege escalation, leak sensitive information or {degrade DNN} model inference accuracy.
-Accordingly, numerous software defenses have been proposed to protect legacy systems while hardware defenses aim to protect next-generation DRAM-based systems.
-In this paper, we systematize rowhammer attacks and defenses with a focus on DRAM.
-Particularly, we characterize rowhammer attacks comprehensively, shedding lights on possible new attack vectors that have {not} {yet} been explored.
-We further summarize and classify existing software defenses, from which new {defense} strategies are identified and worth future exploring.
-We also categorize proposed hardware defenses from both industry and academia and summarize their limitations.
-In particular, most industrial solutions have turned out to be ineffective against rowhammer while on-die ECC's susceptibility to rowhammer calls for a comprehensive study.
-Our work is expected to inspire software-security community to identify new rowhammer attack vectors while present novel defense solutions against them in legacy systems.
-More importantly, both software and hardware security communities should work together to {develop} more effective and practical defense solutions.
+Rowhammer has drawn much attention from both academia and industry in the past years as rowhammer exploitation poses severe consequences to system security.
+Since the first comprehensive study of rowhammer in 2014, a number of rowhammer attacks have been demonstrated against dynamic random access memory (DRAM)-based commodity systems to break software confidentiality, integrity and availability.
+Accordingly, numerous software defenses have been proposed to mitigate rowhammer attacks on commodity systems of either legacy (e.g., DDR3) or recent DRAM (e.g., DDR4).
+Besides, multiple hardware defenses (e.g., Target Row Refresh) from the industry have been deployed into recent DRAM to eliminate rowhammer, which we categorize as production defenses.